ShufflerBardOnTheEdge/MemPrO/README.md

 >export NUM_CPU=N

->export PATH_TO_INSANE=PATH/TO/INSANE4MEMPRO
+>export PATH_TO_INSANE=PATH/TO/Insane4MemPrO.py

->export PATH_TO_MARTINI=PATH/TO/MARTINI3
+>export PATH_TO_MARTINI=PATH/TO/martini3.itp

-Where N is replaced by the number of CPU you wish to use, for the examples below 20 were used.
+Where N is replaced by the number of CPU you wish to use and martini3.itp is the name of the martini3 itp file you are using.
+For the examples below 20 CPUs were used.

 The below will orient input_file.pdb on a grid of 40 starting configurations with 150 minimisation iterations